lanl/NEXMD/readme.md

 Bugs
-1.)
-Mulliken charges being calculated when printcharges=0 2.)
+1.) ground state dipole prints during geometry optimization when printdipole=1, this should only print before and after geometry optimization
+2.)
 Possible error: profiler logs calc_rhotz instead of packing/unpacking subroutines possibly because of compilation error from 'Entry'.

 Optimization